yairhaimo/angular-route-animation-manager/README.md

       animationConf: {
         two: 'flip', //when animating to or from the /two url use the flip animation
         one: 'fade', //when animating to or from the /one url use the fade animation
-        default: 'slide' //otherwise use the slide animation }
+        fallback: 'slide' //otherwise use the slide animation }
     }
   })